rudi-platform/rudi-node-catalog/README.md

 The API module provides :

 - A definition of the RUDI metadata that is compatible with the definition (https://app.swaggerhub.com/apis/OlivierMartineau/RUDI-PRODUCER)
-- A public API for fetching metadata
+- An external API for fetching open-data metadata (public and accessible without any authentification)
-- A private API for creating, accessing, updating and deleting metadata.
+- An internal API for creating, accessing, updating and deleting metadata (https://app.swaggerhub.com/apis/OlivierMartineau/RudiProducer-InternalAPI)

 ---